JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 ##### Readabilty

-I really like the explcit function contract: you give it various floating point (`f64`) vectors and numbers, and it returns a float: `-> f64`.
+I really like the explicit function contract: you give it various floating point (`f64`) vectors and numbers, and it returns a float: `-> f64`.

 Other than that it's pretty straightforward but definitely more verbose than any of the others.